margauxlep/project-clezemath/index.md

 insert correlation information

-## What words were the most used after the shootings?
+## What words were used the most after the shootings?

-Margaux
+We tried a machine learning approach to isolate the words that were the most related to the mass shootings.
+Using random forests, we selected words by features importance.
+This is what we got :

+[insert image]

+even though the results are not very significative, we may be seing some pattern emerging. **Talk about state** and words like '**help**'.

 ## What shootings generated the most reaction?